Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 \subparagraph*{Construction of the Gadgets.} It remains to define the gadgets $G_i^j$.
-Their construction can be divided into four stages as shown in \cref{fig:count:W1mainGadget}.
-We informally describe the purpose of the stages and then formally define the relations.
+We decompose the gadget into four stages as shown in \cref{fig:count:W1mainGadget}.
+We informally describe the purpose of the stages and then define the relations formally.
 For this we refer to the edges as left, top, bottom, and right edges and abbreviate them by $\ell, t, b, r$.
-If there are more than one edge on one side, we enumerate them from left to right, or from top to bottom. \begin{enumerate} \item Check whether the ingoing edges are selected monotonically starting from the top.
+If there are more than one edge on one side, we enumerate them from left to right or from top to bottom. \begin{enumerate} \item Check whether the ingoing edges are selected monotonically starting from the top.
 While doing this, select the $\ell$th edge going to the next stage if and only if the first $\ell-1$ edges are selected.
 The vertical edges encode whether all ingoing edges of the blocks above have been selected.

 We formally define $M = \{\ell tb,tr,\emptyset \}$.